Disabled Students

 Marysville Campus, Building 1800

 COUNSELING APPOINTMENTS: The DSPS Program offers both in-person and distance counseling appointments for current and prospective DSPS students.
 To schedule an appointment, please stop by our office or contact us via Zoom Virtual Office, DSPS Email, or phone.
-(In-person appointments can be held at the Marysville or Sutter campuses, as needed.)
+(In-person appointments can take place at the Marysville or Sutter campuses, as needed.)

 Click here to find us on Facebook!